-What do you expect out of a low-priced compact sedan?
-Do you want a small-car model that looks different than larger sedans, and drives with a nimble, sporty feel, or do you want one that emulates those bigger models, emphasizing space, comfort, and features, albeit with a lower price?
+When it comes to small cars, do you expect something that looks different than larger sedans, and drives with a nimble, sporty feel, or do you want one that emulates those bigger models, emphasizing space, comfort, and features, albeit with a lower price?

 If you're in the latter group, you're in luck with the 2013 Nissan Sentra.
 This time around, Nissan is aiming to cast this model in the mold of the mid-size Altima—yet scaled down in size and price, in the hopes to lure shoppers who want classiness (and frugality, of course) over sportiness.

 Nissan has tried hard to make the Sentra look and feel like a larger, more mature car, and it succeeds.
 With its laid-back profile and upscale, Infiniti-influenced sheetmetal, the new Sentra looks almost sexy, in a way the outgoing car never was—especially in the way the arched roofline and flowing rear flank sheetmetal meet around the rear pillar, with a chiseled upkick of the window line.
 Inside, you may have a little more trouble seeing the Sentra as a 'mini Altima,' as it bears more in common with the Versa than it does with the Altima—and much of it is due to the materials and trims.
 The interior is well laid-out, but there's no convincing luxury look here.